When analyzing and interpreting data, choosing the best graphs for comparing two sets of data is crucial.

 So, what’s the solution?

-We recommend installing third-party apps, such as ChartExpo, into your Excel to access ready-made charts for comparing two or more data sets in Excel.
+We recommend installing third-party apps, such as ChartExpo, into your Excel to access ready-made Excel charts comparing 2 sets of data.

 ChartExpo is an add-in you can easily download and install in your Excel app.
 Besides, this tool comes loaded with insightful and easy-to-interpret Data Comparing Charts.